Malathion

 Malathion is an organophosphate insecticide which acts as an acetylcholinesterase inhibitor.
 In the USSR, it was known as carbophos, in New Zealand and Australia as maldison and in South Africa as mercaptothion.

 Pesticide use

 Malathion is a pesticide that is widely used in agriculture, residential landscaping, public recreation areas, and in public health pest control programs such as mosquito eradication.
 In the US, it is the most commonly used organophosphate insecticide.

-A malathion mixture with corn syrup was used in the 1980s in Australia and California to combat the Mediterranean fruit fly.
+A malathion mixture with corn syrup was used in the 1980s in Australia to combat the Mediterranean fruit fly.
 In Canada and the US starting in the early 2000s, malathion was sprayed in many cities to combat west Nile virus.

-Malathion was used over the last couple of decades on a regular basis during summer months to kill mosquitoes, but homeowners were allowed an exemption for their properties if they chose..
+In the United Kingdom, malathion was withdrawn from sale in 2002.

 Mechanism of action

 Malathion is an acetylcholinesterase inhibitor, a diverse family of chemicals.
 Upon uptake into the target organism, it binds irreversibly to the serine residue in the active catalytic site of the cholinesterase enzyme.
 The resultant phosphoester group is strongly bound to the cholinesterase, and irreversibly deactivates the enzyme which leads to rapid build-up of acetylcholine at the synapse.